dal9000/GZIControlStickPatchGen/README.md

                         Region of the targeted WAD

 optional arguments:
+  -1, --one-to-one      Disable mapping altogether and pass control stick
+                        values through unmodified.
+Useful for finding the extents a controller
   -d DEADZONE, --deadzone DEADZONE
                         Radius of the control stick deadzone (default: 0) -e EXTENTS, --extents EXTENTS
-                        Maximum control stick value in each direction.Specify 1 value to set all directions together or 4 values (right, left, up, down) separated by commas to set each direction individually (default: 106) -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        Maximum control stick value in each direction.Specify 1 value to set all directions together or 4 values (right, left, up, down) separated by commas to set each direction individually (default: 100) -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         Name of the output patch file (default: stick- patch.gzi)